-- The reactor coolant pressure boundary is designed in accordance with ASME Section III - Class 1 requirements, as supplemented by Canadian Standards in the areas not covered by the ASME Code.
+• The reactor coolant pressure boundary is designed in accordance with ASME Section III - Class 1 requirements, as supplemented by Canadian Standards in the areas not covered by the ASME Code.
 The pressure tubes of the PHTS have "leak-before-break" characteristics.
 The plant is provided with extensive and sensitive leak detection systems.
-The presence of tritium in the PHTS makes the leak detection very efficient even for very small leaks. - The on-line tritium in water detection system is used for revealing leaks to heat exchangers and to the S/G tubes. - PHTS leaks open to Reactor Building atmosphere are revealed by the increasing of D2O vapours recovery or by balance of heavy water into PHTS. - The probability of occurrence of a sudden large-size break in a pressure tube is extremely low, in view of the following considerations: - the tube-wall thickness is much smaller than the critical crack size for catastrophic failure so that leakage will precede tube rupture ("leakbefore-break"); - ii) a leak of a pressure tube can be detected quickly (by means of the surveillance system analysing the gas contained in the annular space
+The presence of tritium in the PHTS makes the leak detection very efficient even for very small leaks.

+• The on-line tritium in water detection system is used for revealing leaks to heat exchangers and to the S/G tubes.

+• PHTS leaks open to Reactor Building atmosphere are revealed by the increasing of D2O vapours recovery or by balance of heavy water into PHTS.

+• The probability of occurrence of a sudden large-size break in a pressure tube is extremely low, in view of the following considerations:

+i) as per design, the tube-wall thickness was selected such that leakage will precede tube rupture ("leak-before-break" concept);

-- between pressure tubes and calandria tubes) thus allowing ample time for corrective action; - iii) the pressure tubes and their end-fittings can be inspected by means of ultrasonic techniques, thus providing an up-to-date overview of the state of the pressure tubes; - iv) although the pressure tubes are designed to serve for the entire life time of the plant, they can be replaced with relative ease, thus permitting early elimination of tubes showing any signs of faults. - On-power refuelling implies that the power distribution reaches an equilibrium in less than a year from initial start-up, and remains virtually unchanged for the reactor's operating life.
-This greatly simplifies the analysis of core behaviour as a result of postulated accidents. - On-power refuelling also allows defective fuel to be detected, localised and removed from the core, reducing the contamination of the reactor coolant piping and simplifying maintenance. - CANDU fuel is very reliable, being composed of natural uranium oxide.
-Almost no fuel failure happens before the fuel is removed after nominal burnup. - There is no criticality hazard in the handling or storage of the UO2 fresh/spent fuel because it is not enriched and cannot be arranged in a critical array, except for in heavy water.
+ii) a leak of a pressure tube can be detected quickly (by means of the surveillance system analysing the gas contained in the annular space between pressure tubes and calandria tubes) thus allowing ample time for corrective action;

+iii) the pressure tubes and their end-fittings can be inspected by means of ultrasonic techniques, thus providing an up-to-date overview of the state of the pressure tubes;

+iv) although the pressure tubes are designed to serve for the entire life time of the plant, they can be replaced with relative ease, thus permitting early elimination of tubes showing any signs of faults.

+• On-power refuelling implies that the power distribution reaches an equilibrium in less than a year from initial start-up, and remains virtually unchanged for the reactor's operating life.
+This greatly simplifies the analysis of core behaviour as a result of postulated accidents.

+• CANDU fuel is highly reliable, being composed of natural uranium oxide.
+On-power refuelling allows for defective fuel to be detected, localised and removed from the core, reducing the contamination of the reactor coolant piping and simplifying maintenance.

+• There is no criticality hazard in the handling or storage of the $UO_2$ fresh/spent fuel because it is not enriched and cannot be arranged in a critical array, except for in heavy water.